BishopFox/eyeballer/README.md

 You'll want a machine with a good GPU for this to run in a reasonable amount of time.
 Setting that up is outside the scope of this readme, however.

-This will output a new model file (weights.h5 by default).
+This will output a new model file (model.h5 by default).

 ## Evaluation

 You just trained a new model, cool!
 Let's see how well it performs against some images it's never seen before, across a variety of metrics:

 ```
-eyeballer.py --weights YOUR_WEIGHTS.h5 evaluate
+eyeballer.py --model YOUR_MODEL.h5 evaluate
 ```

 The output will describe the model's accuracy in both recall and precision for each of the program's labels.
 (Including "none of the above" as a pseudo-label)